datacamp-content-public/DataWeek-101/chapter2.md

 `@instructions`
 Find the average house price (last sold) by neighborhood.
-Find the neighborhood with the highest average price.
+What's the highest average price among all neighborhoods?

+Extra points: what is the most expensive neighborhood?

 `@hint`